 Not all ingredients are created equal, especially for gummy formulations.
 The specifications matter enormously.

-Collagen peptides: Fish collagen, particularly from tilapia, gels at lower temperatures than bovine collagen, making it much easier to work with in reduced-heat processes.
-The peptide size distribution matters too-hydrolysates under 3 kilodaltons don't contribute to gummy structure, so they can be added after gel formation when temperatures are lower.
+Collagen peptides: Fish collagen, particularly from tilapia, gels at lower temperatures than bovine collagen, making it easier to work with in reduced-heat processes.
+The peptide size distribution matters—hydrolysates under 3 kilodaltons don't contribute to gummy structure, so they can be added after gel formation at lower temperatures.
 And you want to see specific peptide sequences like Gly-Pro-Hyp on the certificate of analysis, not just "hydrolyzed collagen" listed generically.

-Hyaluronic acid: Bacterial fermentation sources give you much more consistent molecular weight distribution compared to rooster comb extraction.
+Hyaluronic acid: Bacterial fermentation sources give more consistent molecular weight distribution compared to rooster comb extraction.
 Sodium hyaluronate is more stable in gummy matrices than plain hyaluronic acid.
-And the certificate of analysis should specify both viscosity and molecular weight distribution, not just purity percentage.
+The certificate of analysis should specify both viscosity and molecular weight distribution, not just purity.

 Ceramides: Plant-derived versions from rice, wheat, or konjac have dramatically different stability profiles compared to synthetic ceramides.
 Glucosylceramides are more stable but need to be processed by intestinal enzymes before absorption.
 Even the physical form matters—powder, beadlet, or liquid dispersion each behaves differently in the gummy matrix.

-When you're sourcing these materials, you need to specifically request gummy-format stability data.
-Standard stability testing doesn't account for the unique stresses of the gummy environment.
+When you're sourcing these materials, you need to request gummy-format stability data.
+Standard testing doesn't account for the unique stresses of the gummy environment.

 The Testing Protocol Most Brands Skip